libdebug/libdebug/README.md

 ## Multithreading Support
 Libdebug supports multithreaded applications: each time the process clones itself, the new thread is automatically traced and registered in the `threads` property of the `debugger`.

 Each thread exposes its own set of register access properties.
-Control flow is synchronous between threads: they either are all stopped or all running, and every time a thread stops all the others get stopped.
+Control flow is synchronous between threads: they either are all stopped or all running, and every time a thread stops, all the others are stopped.
 This is done to avoid concurrency issues.

 ```python
 d = debugger("./threaded_test")